-Nuclear power in the United Kingdom generates around 25% of the country's electricity, projected to rise to a third by 2035 with 15 operational nuclear reactors at seven plants.
+Nuclear power in the United Kingdom currently generates around 25% of the country's electricity.
+This is projected to rise to a third by 2035 with 15 operational nuclear reactors at seven plants.

-LRS supported NuGen’s original Moorside project that was initially set up to develop a new generation nuclear power station of up to 3.8 GW gross capacity delivering clean, affordable, low-carbon electricity.
+LRS supported NuGen’s original nuclear Moorside project that was initially set up to develop a new generation nuclear power station.
+This would have up to 3.8 GW gross capacity delivering clean, affordable, low-carbon electricity.
 For this, LRS provided full Land Referencing support and site notices on the Development Consent Order (DCO).

-LRS were appointed to support a complex Development Consent Order for Halite Energy which involved 19 underground gas storage caverns, including electric cables, gas pipelines, and associated infrastructure.
-This scheme had complex substrata needs.
-We worked closely with the legal team in developing the requirements and rights for the Book of Reference and land plans.
+LRS were appointed to support a complex Development Consent Order for Halite Energy which involved 19 underground gas storage caverns.
+These included electric cables, gas pipelines, and associated infrastructure.
+This scheme had complex substrata needs, so we worked closely with the legal team in developing the requirements and rights for the Book of Reference and land plans.
 We also provided public inquiry support and assistance with environmental assessment surveys.